Alicia Esteve Head

-Alicia Esteve Head (/əsˈteɪbə/ əs-TAY-bə, /ca/; born July 31, 1973) is a Spanish businesswoman who claimed to be a survivor of the attacks on the World Trade Center on September 11, 2001, under the name Tania Head.
+Alicia Esteve Head (/əsˈteɪbə/ əs-TAY-bə; /ca/; born July 31, 1973) is a Spanish businesswoman who falsely claimed to be a survivor of the attacks on the World Trade Center on September 11, 2001, under the name Tania Head.
 She joined the World Trade Center Survivors' Network support group, later becoming its president.
 Her name was regularly mentioned in media reports of the attacks.
 In 2007, it was revealed that Head's story was a hoax; on September 11, 2001, she was attending classes in her native city, Barcelona, Spain.

 Background

 Alicia Esteve Head was born on July 31, 1973, in Barcelona.
 Head is from a prominent Barcelona family which was involved in a 1992 financial scandal for which her father and brother served prison terms.
 She attended the University of Barcelona and worked for Hotel de la Villa Olímpica S.A., a Spanish hotel company.
 She later worked in Barcelona as a management secretary from 1998 to 2000 and was enrolled in a master's degree program at ESADE in the city in 2001 when the September 11 attacks took place.